sleede/fab-manager/doc/environment.md

     OPENLAB_BASE_URI

 Set this variable to `https://openprojects.fab-manager.com` if you want to use the common projects repository or set it to your own OpenLab server.

+## Other settings

+In the previous versions of Fab-manager, much more settings were configurable from environment variables.
+Starting with Fab-manager v4.5.0, these settings can be configured from the graphical interface, when logged as an administrator.

+Nevertheless, it is possible to keep the configuration in the `env` file, using a combination of `LOCKED_SETTINGS`, `rails fablab:setup:env_to_db` and the [mapping table of `env_to_db`](../lib/tasks/fablab/setup.rake#L105).